 Despite these challenges, fixed income assets generally performed well during the quarter.
-The JACI Investment Grade Index returned 2.2% in dollars, while the longer-duration Bloomberg Global Aggregate Index returned 2.6% on an unhedged basis, benefiting from a depreciating U.S. dollar.
+Markit iBoxx ALBI Singapore Non-Government Index returned 1.3% in Singapore dollars over the quarter.
+The JACI Investment Grade Index returned 2.2%, while the longer-duration Bloomberg Global Aggregate Index returned 2.6% on an unhedged basis, benefiting from a depreciating U.S. dollar.
 However, when hedged against currency fluctuations, the return was more modest at 1.2% in dollar.